franck-chester/advent-of-code-2023/README.md

 Not a particularly difficult one, I'm just very slow.

 Got stupidly caught by the extra padding spaces between the numbers in part 1

+## Day 5: If You Give A Seed A Fertilizer

+Part 1 was a lot of parsing but not too hard

+Part 2 however couldn't be brute forced, had to have a proper think:
+Trick was to map the start and end of each range, creating additional ranges if required, so that the solution was the smallest starting value of the final ranges identified This required me to refactor my arrays, initially started with separate arrays for source and destination, but in order to be able to sort the ranges so that the first one was always the one with the smallest staring source, had to combine them in a single array of source+destination.

+Not that complicated but then again I am not that smart!